-3.4.3 Rainwater capture and reuse
+3.4.2 Rainwater capture and reuse

 This project design will include a large rainwater harvesting system to collect, store, filter and distribute rainwater to offset most of the sites potable water usage.
-This rainwater will be repurposed for irrigation and sprinkling systems, use in toilets and for the washdown of vehicles and equipment, consequently reducing the demand on water-supply systems.
+This rainwater will be repurposed for irrigation, sprinkling systems and toilets, consequently reducing the demand on water-supply systems.